Education Grantees 2026: Youth Climate Champions (Ethiopia)

 The project aims to empower youth, students, and local communities to take climate-positive actions through plant conservation, environmental education, and practical engagement.
 In a region facing increasing environmental pressures such as land degradation, biodiversity loss, and climate variability, this initiative focuses on building awareness while promoting hands-on solutions.

-Currently, the project is in its active preparation phase.
-Harar Biodiversity Center has initiated staff coordination meetings and stakeholder consultations to ensure effective implementation of the planned activities.
-Recently, we conducted a joint field visit with staff and stakeholders to a local nursery site where native seedlings are being prepared for the upcoming planting campaign.
-During this visit, we assessed seedling readiness and selected appropriate species for planting.
+Harar Biodiversity Center carried out staff coordination meetings and stakeholder consultations to ensure effective implementation of the planned activities.
+This included conducting a joint field visit with staff and stakeholders to a local nursery site where native seedlings are being prepared for the upcoming planting campaign.
+During this visit, seedling readiness was assessed and appropriate species selected for planting.

-In addition, we held a productive discussion with the management of Qulubi Secondary School to coordinate the delivery of youth training activities.
-The school will play a key role in mobilizing students and supporting participation in both educational sessions and practical planting activities on 12 June 2026.
+In addition, the team held a productive discussion with the management of Qulubi Secondary School to coordinate the delivery of youth training activities.
+The school will play a key role in mobilizing students and supporting participation in both educational sessions and practical planting activities during the main project event.

-As part of the preparation, we also carried out a demonstration planting activity using seedlings from the nursery site.
+As part of the preparation, a demonstration planting activity was also carried out using seedlings from the nursery site.
 This helped to practically assess site conditions and reinforce technical planning for the main event.
-Educational materials, banners, and event logistics are currently being finalized.

 This project highlights the role of biodiversity centers as important spaces for learning, conservation, and community engagement.
 By combining education with practical action, participants are not only learning about environmental challenges but also actively contributing to solutions.